Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Telltale Action Generation (TAG)-Bench

 \section{Telltale Action Generation (TAG)-Bench}

 As mentioned earlier, existing benchmarks~\cite{vbench2, videoscore2} do not probe for the finer-grained temporal correctness and coherence of human actions.
-To bridge this limitation, we build an open-source benchmark, ``\textbf{T}elltale \textbf{A}ction \textbf{G}eneration (TAG)-Bench''.
-TAG-Bench comprises videos generated from several open- and closed-source image to video models associated with rich human opinion scores.
+To bridge this limitation, we build an open-source benchmark, ``\textbf{T}elltale \textbf{A}ction \textbf{G}eneration (TAG)-Bench-v0''.
+TAG-Bench-v0 comprises videos generated from several open- and closed-source I2V generation models associated with rich human opinion scores.
 We describe the data curation and human annotation process below.

 {\textbf{Dataset construction:}} We select $10$ action classes from UCF-101~\cite{soomro2012ucf101} that (1) feature a single visible person, (2) depict the full human body, and (3) involve diverse whole-body movement dynamics: \textit{BodyWeightSquats, HulaHoop, JumpingJack, PullUps, PushUps, Shotput, SoccerJuggling, TennisSwing, ThrowDiscus,} and \textit{WallPushups}.
+By covering both localized (e.g., push-ups) and complex full-body dynamics (e.g., tennis swings), the selected classes allow for a meaningful evaluation of human motion synthesis quality.
 For each action, we sample $6$ videos at random and extract their first frame.
-This frame serves as the input to image-to-video (I2V) generation models -- Wan2.1~\cite{wan2025wan}, Wan2.2~\cite{wan2025wan}, Hunyuan~\cite{kong2024hunyuanvideo}, Opensora~\cite{zheng2024open}, and Runway Gen-4~\cite{runway2024gen4} -- along with the prompt ``A person is doing \{action\}.''
+This frame serves as the input to I2V generation models -- Wan2.1~\cite{wan2025wan}, Wan2.2~\cite{wan2025wan}, Hunyuan~\cite{kong2024hunyuanvideo}, Opensora~\cite{zheng2024open}, and Runway Gen-4~\cite{runway2024gen4} -- along with the prompt ``A person is doing \{action\}.''
 This yields $300$ generated videos (more in Appendix).
 We focus on I2V to ensure all models begin from the same visual input (i.e., the initial frame), allowing us to isolate differences in motion generation capabilities without confounding factors like variations in scene layout or the person’s appearance.

 \textbf{Video annotation setup:} We recruit $246$ participants through Amazon Mechanical Turk~\cite{mturk}.
-Each participant rated the videos on a $1–10$ scale along two axes: (1) \textbf{\actionname}, i.e., how accurately the generated video depicts the intended action mentioned in the prompt and (2) \textbf{\tempname}, i.e., how physically plausible and temporally smooth the motion appears in the generated video.
+Each participant rated the videos on a $1$--$10$ scale along two axes: (1) \textbf{\actionname}, i.e., how accurately the generated video depicts the intended action mentioned in the prompt and (2) \textbf{\tempname}, i.e., how physically plausible and temporally smooth the motion appears in the generated video.
 After subject rejection, the average inter-rater correlation reached $0.716$ for {\actionname} and $0.710$ for {\tempname}.
 Additional details in Appendix.